 Congratulations – you’re ready to launch!

 If you’ve followed the steps in this guide, you should now have a fully-functional WordPress website.
 I hope you found this tutorial really useful and easy to understand how to build a website using WordPress.
-If you have any question or need further help with one of these steps or feedback anything, don’t be hesitate to share with us.
+If you have any questions or need further help with one of these steps or feedback anything, don’t be hesitate to share with us.
 We’ll be very pleased to answer or share our knowledge.

 That’s it.
 Thanks for reading!